 - Certifications and Attestations: The Group ISMS is aligned with and attested against contemporary industry-standard security practice, as well as in compliance with legal and regulatory frameworks in the jurisdictions we operate in.
 The Group also possesses and maintains ISO 27001 and PCI-DSS Level 1 Service Provider certifications for some of its entities.

 - Information security in outsourced data processing: All new vendors acting as data processors are subject to a comprehensive vendor risk assessment in the form of a compliance due diligence process (including where applicable a data protection impact assessment) and a security review.
 In both cases, the vendors are assessed against different set criteria and on the ensuing documentation they provide.
 Any identified risks within these assessments are reflected within the finalised contractual arrangements with the respective vendors.
-Data processors cannot sub-contract data processing activities without prior approval from the controller of the Group and all sub-processors must be bound by the same level of contractual obligations as the processor.
+Data processors cannot sub-contract data processing activities without prior approval from the relevant data controller within the Group and all sub-processors must be bound by the same level of contractual obligations as the processor.

 - Business continuity functions: The Group maintains a documented business continuity process that satisfies the availability requirements for different business functions.
 These provide contingencies for informational assets, business processes, and human resources.
 Resilience features are present within different components of information systems.

-- Player Security: The Group has appropriate security measures to prevent player data from being accidentally or maliciously accessed, used, alteredor disclosed.
+- Player Security: The Group has appropriate security measures to prevent player data from being accidentally or maliciously accessed, used, altered, or disclosed.
 All Internet-based traffic between players and Group websites is encrypted during transit using Transport Layer Security (TLS).
 Additionally, access to player data is limited to staff, contractors, and other authorised third parties strictly on a role-based need-to-know basis.
 Player data is processed in compliance with applicable jurisdictional, regulatory, and compliance requirements.
 In the event of any suspected or confirmed security breach involving player data, a procedure is in place to notify affected players.
-Player can contact Customer Support anytime through appropriate channels should they have any concerns on the safety of their own data.
+Players can contact Customer Support anytime through appropriate channels should they have any concerns on the safety of their data.
 Finally, all player online transactions are carefully screened to prevent fraudulent activity.

 Privacy Mission Statement

 At Gamesys, we recognise the importance of protecting personal information and are committed to processing it responsibly and in compliance with applicable data protection laws in all countries in which we operate.
-Our commitment is set out in our Privacy Mission Statement.
+Our global commitment is set out in our Privacy Mission Statement.